On the symplectic geometry of branched hyperbolic surfaces in genus two: Introduction

 We denote by \(\mathcal{P}\) the set of conjugacy classes of pentagon representations.
 It is a real codimension-$2$ symplectic subspace of the two components of $\chi(S,\psl)$ with Euler number $\pm 1$.
 It turns out that \(\mathcal{P}\) consists of twelve connected components (this is mostly a consequence of Theorem~\ref{thm:coordinates-pentagon-representations}), six of which have Euler number \(1\) and the other six have Euler number $-1$.
 The six components with the same Euler number are images of each other by Dehn twists (Table~\ref{tab:6-components-pentagons}).

-As for bow–tie representations, pentagon representations also admit an explicit geometric description: they correspond to (sometimes non-convex) hyperbolic hexagons\footnote{An aptonym is a rare miracle.} obtained by deforming right-angled hexagons in a particular way, as for instance the orange hexagon on the picture below.
+As for bow–tie representations, pentagon representations also admit an explicit geometric description: they correspond to (sometimes non-convex) hyperbolic hexagons\footnote{An aptonym is a rare miracle.} obtained by deforming right-angled hexagons in a particular way, as for instance the orange hexagon on Figure~\ref{fig:pentagon-intro}.
 Those hexagons are parametrized by two lengths \(\ell_1,\ell_2>0\) and two dual twists \(\tau_1,\tau_2\in\mathbb R\) (Section~\ref{sec:parametrization-pentagon-representations}).

-\begin{thma}[Theorems~\ref{thm:coordinates-pentagon-representations} \&~\ref{thm:wolpert-formula-pentagon-representations}] Every connected component of \(\mathcal P\) is diffeomorphic to \(\mathbb R^4\) and the parameters \((\ell_1,\tau_1,\ell_2,\tau_2)\) provide a system of global coordinates.
+\begin{thma}[Theorems~\ref{thm:coordinates-pentagon-representations} \&~\ref{thm:wolpert-formula-pentagon-representations}] Every connected component of \(\mathcal P\) is diffeomorphic to $\R_{>0}\times\R\times\R_{>0}\times\R$ and the parameters \((\ell_1,\tau_1,\ell_2,\tau_2)\) provide a system of global coordinates.
 Moreover, the 2-form coincides with the restriction of the Goldman symplectic form. \end{thma}

-One may ask whether there exist representations of a genus-\(2\) surface group into \(\psl\) with Euler number \(\pm 1\) that are neither bow–tie, nor pentagon representations.
-This question appears to be closely related to Bowditch's question which was answered positively by Marché--Wolff in genus $2$ (Theorem~\ref{thm:bowditch-genus-2}).
+An intriguing question is whether there exist representations of a genus-\(2\) surface group into \(\psl\) with Euler number \(\pm 1\) that are neither bow--tie nor pentagon representations.

-\begin{question} Is every representation of a genus-$2$ surface group into $\psl$ with Euler number $\pm 1$ either a bow-tie, or a pentagon representation? \end{question}
+\begin{question} Is every representation \(\rho\) of a genus-\(2\) surface group into \(\psl\) with Euler number \(\pm 1\) either a bow--tie or a pentagon representation? \end{question}

+Question~\ref{question:bow-tie-and-pentagon-what-else} can be reformulated as two independent questions concerning representations with Euler number \(\pm 1\): (i) Are pentagon representations characterized by the property that they map every separating simple closed curve to a hyperbolic element? (ii) If \(\rho\) maps some separating simple closed curve to a parabolic element, must it necessarily map another separating simple closed curve to an elliptic element?
+Viewed in this way, Question~\ref{question:bow-tie-and-pentagon-what-else} may be regarded as a refinement of Bowditch’s question, which was answered affirmatively in genus~\(2\) by Marché--Wolff (Theorem~\ref{thm:bowditch-genus-2}).
+We do not attempt to answer Question~\ref{question:bow-tie-and-pentagon-what-else} here, and leave it as a direction for future work.